The Architecture of Change — Chad Sasaki

 of Change

-Why everything you've tried hasn't worked — and what actually happens when change goes all the way to the root.
+Why everything you've tried hasn't worked — and what's actually going on.

 This is for you if —